-- Audio in 3.5 mm input for a mono microphone, or a line-in mono signal (left channel is used from a stereo signal). - Audio out 3.5 mm output for audio (line level) that can be connected to a public address (PA) system or an active speaker with a built-in amplifier.
+- Audio in 3.5 mm input for a digital microphone, an analog mono microphone, or a line-in mono signal (left channel is used from a stereo signal). - Audio out 3.5 mm output for audio (line level) that can be connected to a public address (PA) system or an active speaker with a built-in amplifier.
 A stereo connector must be used for audio out.